Our COVID-19 Measures

 - Over the last 12 months we have increased our capabilities in the region in order to support the projects and services that we are delivering to all of our customers and we have been able to support our colleagues from Vienna who are visiting the UK to assist with delivery of key projects.

 - We have put in place arrangements for remote testing of systems for customers, so that key milestones can be achieved.

 Also, read here the official statement on the current situation around Brexit by Frequentis CEO, Norbert Haslacher, and Frequentis UK Managing Director, Andy Madge.

 Australia & New Zealand

-Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business was therefore not affected during the travel restrictions.
+Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business is therefore not affected while the travel restrictions are still imposed.

 Our regional customers appreciate that Frequentis has been continuing business as usual and providing extensive support.
 Frequentis is working with its customers on delivering the large infrastructure investments the Australian Government initiated to further stimulate the economy.